go101/go101/pages/generics/555-type-constraints-and-parameters.md

 * arbitrary number of type names (type elements, the other kind of interface elements), but the type names must denote interface types.

-Go 1.18 relaxed the limitaitons of type elements, so that now an interface type may embed the following type elements:
+Go 1.18 relaxed the limitations of type elements, so that now an interface type may embed the following type elements:

 * any type literals or type names, whether or not they denote interface types, but they must not denote type parameters.